Friday, March 17, 2023

 • Eat Healthy and follow a good/healthy routine.

-So this was our story, I hope it helps people to fight this menace and gives them strength in tough times.
+So this was our story; I hope it helps people fight this menace and strengthens them in tough times.
 Remember, nothing is impossible.
 You have to be strong.
-If you are a patient, be positive, you are not alone going through this, your family loves you and care for you and you have to fight for them.
-Your health will improve, you have to take care of your mental health, don’t let negativity around you.
+If you are patient and cheerful, you are not alone in going through this; your family loves and cares for you, and you must fight for them.
+Your health will improve.
+You have to take care of your mental health, don't let negativity around you.
 You can beat this.

-If you are care giver, just remember you are the one who can help fight this situation.
-You have to go through the Pain but smile always.
-You will have to see your loved one going through Pain and crying.
-You will have to be the consoler, even though you might have no one to console you, you will have to be positive, you will have to create an aura and environment of extreme positivity.
-You will have to express your love towards the patient and have to keep your cool always.
-You have to be take precautions to let no one with negative thoughts/energy come near the patient.
-Also, you have to take care of your mental health also.
-So try, to take out sometime, go for a walk, think good thoughts, think that your loved one is out of this problem.
-Think they are recovering and think how you want them to be i.e. happy, healthier and joyful.
-Try to find reasons which you can give to the person fighting cancer to live.
-Find some ways to engage them so that they forget their Pain.
-And finally believe in the almighty and let love heal all your wounds.
+If you are a caregiver, remember you are the one who can help fight this situation.
+You have to go through the pain but smile always.
+You will have to see your loved one going through pain and crying.
+You will have to be the consoler.
+Even though you might have no one to console you, you must be positive; you must create an aura and environment of extreme positivity.
+You must express your love towards the patient and keep your cool always.
+It would be best to take precautions to let no one with negative thoughts/energy come near the patient.
+Also, you have to take care of your mental health.
+So try to take some time, go for a walk, think good thoughts, and think your loved one is out of this problem.
+Think they are recovering and think how you want them to be, i.e. happy, healthier, and joyful.
+Try to find reasons you can give the person fighting cancer to live.
+Find some ways to engage them so that they forget their pain.
+And finally, believe in the almighty and let love heal all your wounds.

 Feel free to reach out to me in case you need any help.
 I would be glad if I could be of any help.